-During its 158th meeting held on 27–28 June, the Population Council’s Board of Trustees strengthened and demonstrated accountability to its commitment to Board diversity by approving revisions to its diversity statement which was adopted in June 2021.
+During its 158th meeting, the Population Council’s Board of Trustees strengthened and demonstrated accountability to its commitment to Board diversity by approving revisions to its diversity statement.
 Notably, the revised statement includes goals on Board composition in relation to gender and representation from low- and middle-income countries and early/mid-career individuals.

 “Ensuring that our Board is more representative of the people and places we serve is part of the Population Council’s broader Agenda for Change, which sets out actions we are taking to become an antiracist organization and address wider issues of diversity, equity, and inclusion.
 It also responds to a call to advance a globally representative and equitable global health governance, as articulated in the 2022 Global Health 50/50 report, Boards for All?” said Julia Bunting, Population Council President.

 “The Board of Trustees recognizes the role we play in decolonizing global health and development and advancing diversity, equity, and inclusion at the Population Council and in the wider world,” said Darcy Bradbury, Board Chair.
 “A diverse and representative Board enhances our ability to provide strategic advice and monitor the research activities, financial health, legal compliance, and ethical conduct as fiduciaries for the Council.”

 The Population Council’s international Board comprises 17 trustees, who bring a diversity of expertise in areas including sexual and reproductive health, biomedical research, education, climate change, communications, international law, finance, investment, and management.
 A complete list of the Population Council’s Board of Trustees is available on our leadership page.

 The revised diversity statement appears below.

 Approved 15 June 2021 | Revision approved 28 June 2022